CareCloud Declares Dividends on Non-Convertible Series A and Series B Cumulative Redeemable Perpetual Preferred Stock

 About CareCloud

-CareCloud (Nasdaq: CCLD, CCLDP, CCLDO) brings disciplined innovation to the business of healthcare.
+CareCloud CCLD CCLDP, CCLDO))) brings disciplined innovation to the business of healthcare.
 Our suite of technology-enabled solutions helps clients increase financial and operational performance, streamline clinical workflows and improve the patient experience.
 More than 40,000 providers count on CareCloud to improve patient care, while reducing administrative burdens and operating costs.
 Learn more about our products and services, including revenue cycle management (RCM), practice management (PM), electronic health records (EHR), business intelligence, patient experience management (PXM) and digital health, at www.carecloud.com.

 For additional information, please visit our website at www.carecloud.com.
 To listen to video presentations by CareCloud's management team, read recent press releases and view our latest investor presentation, please visit ir.carecloud.com.